Ken Holstein

 My research focuses broadly on participatory and expertise-driven approaches to AI design, development, and evaluation, with a particular interest in AI's impacts on human workers.
 I draw on approaches from human–computer interaction (HCI), AI, design, cognitive science, learning sciences, statistics, and machine learning, among other areas.

-I am deeply interested in: (1) understanding the gaps between human and artificial intelligence across a range of contexts, and (2) using this knowledge to design systems that respect human work, elevating human expertise and on-the-ground knowledge rather than diminishing it.
-To support these goals, my research develops new methods and tools to incorporate diverse human expertise across the AI development lifecycle.
+I am deeply interested in: (1) understanding the gaps between human and artificial intelligence, and (2) using this knowledge to design systems that respect human work, elevating human expertise and on-the-ground knowledge rather than diminishing it.
+To support these goals, my research develops new methods and interactive tools to integrate diverse human expertise (e.g., domain expertise, lived expertise, and technical expertise) across the AI development lifecycle.

-My work has been generously supported by the National Science Foundation (NSF), CMU’s Block Center for Technology and Society, Northwestern’s CASMI & UL Research Institutes, PwC, Public Interest Technology University Network, Notre-Dame IBM Technology Ethics Lab, Microsoft Research, Google Research, Amazon Research, Cisco Research, Jacobs Foundation, Institute for Education Sciences (IES), CMU’s Metro21 Smart Cities Institute, and Prolific.
+My work has been generously supported by the National Science Foundation (NSF), National Institute of Standards and Technology (NIST), The Block Center for Technology and Society, CASMI & UL Research Institutes, PwC, Notre-Dame IBM Technology Ethics Lab, Microsoft Research, Google Research, Amazon Research, Cisco Research, Apple, IES, Jacobs Foundation, Metro21, PIT-UN, MetaGov, and Prolific.

 You can find my recent publications on my Google Scholar page and my CV.